Estrogen: Cardiovascular system

+Skin

+Estrogens are known to cause darkening of skin, especially in the face and areolae.
+Pale skinned women will develop browner and yellower skin during pregnancy, known as the "mask of pregnancy".
+Estrogens may explain why women generally have darker skin and eyes than men, as well as a lower risk of skin cancer.

 Immune system

 The effect of estrogen on the immune system is in general described as Th2 favoring, rather than suppressive, as is the case of the effect of male sex hormone – testosterone.
 Indeed, women respond better to vaccines, infections and are generally less likely to develop cancer, the tradeoff of this is that they are more likely to develop an autoimmune disease.
 The Th2 shift manifests itself in a decrease of cellular immunity and increase in humoral immunity (antibody production) shifts it from cellular to humoral by downregulating cell-mediated immunity and enhancing Th2 immune response by stimulating IL-4 production and Th2 differentiation.
 Type 1 and type 17 immune responses are downregulated, likely to be at least partially due to IL-4, which inhibits Th1.
 Effect of estrogen on different immune cells' cell types is in line with its Th2 bias.
 Activity of basophils, eosinophils, M2 macrophages and is enhanced, whereas activity of NK cells is downregulated.
 Conventional dendritic cells are biased towards Th2 under the influence of estrogen, whereas plasmacytoid dendritic cells, key players in antiviral defence, have increased IFN-g secretion.
 Estrogen also influences B cells by increasing their survival, proliferation, differentiation and function, which corresponds with higher antibody and B cell count generally detected in women.

 On a molecular level estrogen induces the above-mentioned effects on cell via acting on intracellular receptors termed ER α and ER β, which upon ligation form either homo or heterodimers.
 The genetic and nongenetic targets of the receptors differ between homo and heterodimers.
 Ligation of these receptors allows them to translocate to the nucleus and act as transcription factors either by binding estrogen response elements (ERE) on DNA or binding DNA together with other transcriptional factors e.g. Nf-kB or AP-1, both of which result in RNA polymerase recruitment and further chromatin remodelation.
 A non-transcriptional response to oestrogen stimulation was also documented (termed membrane-initiated steroid signalling, MISS).
 This pathway stimulates the ERK and PI3K/AKT pathways, which are known to increase cellular proliferation and affect chromatin remodelation.